How to Become a Notary Public: A Step-by-Step Guide to Your New Career

 A notary’s duties include documenting the signing process.
 These records, including notarial certificates and journals, provide a legal trail that can be crucial in disputes or legal proceedings.

-Some notary acts require the notary to not just witness signatures but also verify the signer’s authority, especially in real estate or power of attorney documents.
+Some notary acts require the notary to witness signatures and verify the signer’s authority, especially in real estate or power of attorney documents.
 They ensure that the signer’s claims about their role and intention are accurate.

 Finally, notaries must adhere to their state’s specific laws and regulations.
 Each state’s rules dictate the notary’s responsibilities, such as the types of documents they can notarize and the required procedures.